Skip navigation

 We have tips on writing a personal statement or there is a wealth of information available online and from careers advisers.
 Access nursing journals and health care websites too so that information in the personal statement is relevant to the chosen field of nursing.

-For our wider range of nursing course make sure to visit our NHS Funded Courses page and see if your eligible for NHS support.
+Other courses you may be interested in: Nursing Science, Registered Nurse (Mental Health) BSc (Hons).
+For our wider range of nursing courses, make sure to visit our NHS Funded Courses page and see if your eligible for NHS support.

 Course Information